PyvesB/javassembly/README.md

 <img src ="https://img.shields.io/github/stars/PyvesB/JavAssembly.svg" />
 </a>

 **A simple example showing how assembly language can be called from Java using the Java Native Interface (JNI).
-The native function sums the elements of an array of integers, and returns the result as a long.**
+The native function sums the elements of an array of integers and returns the result as a long.**

 # Getting started